 - The Legacy Loans Program-The Legacy Loans Program is intended to provide a market for troubled legacy loans on bank balance sheets.
 Pursuant to the Legacy Loans Program, the FDIC will conduct auctions where private investors will have an opportunity to bid on loans that banks wish to sell.
 The highest bidder at auction will be the winner and will form a Legacy Loans PPIF with the Treasury.
-It is possible that we will seek to participate in the Legacy Loans Program in the future. - The Legacy Securities Program-The Legacy Securities Program is an expansion of the TALF whereby qualified fund managers will be able to invest side-by-side with the Federal Government in certain types of non-Agency RMBS, commercial mortgage-backed securities and ABS from banks and financial institutions.
+The Treasury will provide 50% of the equity of the fund (with the private investor providing the other 50%), and the fund will be able to leverage that equity with FDIC-guaranteed debt at a ratio of up to 6-to-1.
+After the loans are purchased by the fund, the private investor will manage the servicing of the loans and the timing of disposition using FDICapproved asset managers.
+It is possible that we will seek to participate in the Legacy Loans Program in the future. - The Legacy Securities Program-The Legacy Securities Program is an expansion of the TALF whereby qualified fund managers will be able to invest side-by-side with the U.S. Government in certain types of non-Agency RMBS, commercial mortgage-backed securities and ABS from banks and financial institutions.
+Pursuant to this program, asset managers will form a Legacy Securities PPIF with the Treasury.
+The Treasury will provide 50% of the equity of the fund (with the asset manager providing the other 50%), and the U.S. Government will provide debt financing of up to 100% of the equity of the fund through TALF.
+Once securities are purchased, the fund manager will have full discretion in investment decisions (although the fund manager will generally follow a long-term buy and hold strategy).
 While many of our current assets (such as our non-Agency RMBS) and targeted assets fall within the asset categories targeted for inclusion in the Legacy Securities Program, we do not currently expect to participate in the Legacy Securities Program.